aledelmo/ComputerVision_BaseEx/README.md

 Implementation of an image classification method using supervised learning techniques.

+## Exercise 4

+Algorithmic exercise in Python with notion of complexity

 ## Usage

 Scripts may be run as jupyter notebooks.
 In order to run the third exercise a GPU is necessary.
 Google